iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 > ## ⚠️ DVC is not Git!
 >
 > DVC metafiles such as `dvc.yaml` and `.dvc` files serve as placeholders to
-> track data files and directories (among other purposes).
-They point to
+> track large data files and directories for versioning (among other purposes).
-> specific data contents in the <abbr>cache</abbr>, providing the ability to
+> They point to specific data contents in the <abbr>cache</abbr>, providing the
-> store multiple data versions out-of-the-box.
+> ability to store multiple data versions out-of-the-box.
 Full-fledged
 > [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
 > itself is left for Git to handle, however.